Power Team: TV appearances

 In 1999, The Power Team portrayed themselves in "The Principal" episode of Walker, Texas Ranger (motivating a high school of wayward students).

 The Power Team briefly appeared in a July 22, 2008 episode of America's Got Talent, performing stunts including: running through 2x4s bursting into flames and running into an 8-foot wall of ice head and shoulders first.
 Host Piers Morgan remarked, "You must be bonkers."
 The team was not selected to go on to the semi-finals.

 They also appeared during The American Bible Challenge on GSN.

 An animation Power Team appeared on American Dad! during season 15, in the "Railroaded" episode.

 A similar group called the God Squad, which appears in Season 2 of the HBO series The Righteous Gemstones, was based on the Power Team.

 Documentary

 In 2004, an independent team of documentary filmmakers began filming The Power Team.
 The film, titled "Born Again: The Power Team Story", chronicles the 30-year history of the team.
 It details the familial, emotional, spiritual and physical sacrifices they make to preach the gospel.
 It was directed by Matthew Luem, produced by James L Reid & Scarlett Lam, filmed by Chaz Zelus, and written by Greg Fiering.
-The feature-length documentary was slated for release in 2015.
-However, as of May 2018, the film has not yet been released.
+The feature-length documentary was released in 2015.